Window Terminology Guide for Homeowners

 Bow Windows A series of adjoining window units, installed on a radius.

 Cam Lock A lever operated lock which is used to prevent intrusion through the sash.
-Cam locks and keepers were installed on the jambs and stiles of older Casemasters and awnings.
+Cam locks and keepers are installed on the jambs and stiles of casement and awning windows.

 Cam Pivot A zinc pivot pin attached to the top and bottom sash stiles of double hung units (bottom sash on single hung units).
 Cam pivots rest on the clutch system of the balance tube assembly which allow opening and closing of the sash.